elicia4/linux_notes/README.md

 # notes-on-docker
-These are notes on docker guides and docker-related stuff
+These are notes on docker guides and docker-related stuff.